Nottingham R.F.C.: Ground

 Founded in 1877, the club originally played in a field behind the White Hart Inn in Lenton.
 In 1904 the club purchased land in the village of Beeston and were able to have their first permanent ground, initially known as Rylands Road but becoming Ireland Avenue by 1947.
-By the advent of league rugby in the late 1980s the capacity of Ireland Avenue was around 4,950 which included a covered grandstand with seating.
+By the advent of league rugby in the late 1980s the capacity of Ireland Avenue was 4,990 which included a covered grandstand with 590 seats and space for around 4,400 standing.
 The club would play at Ireland Avenue for over a century, eventually selling the ground for housing development in 2004.

 The club spent a couple of seasons ground sharing at Notts County's home, Meadow Lane between 2004 and 2006.
 Since 2006 the club have been based at Lady Bay Sports Ground at Lady Bay.
 Ground capacity at Lady Bay was originally 3,500 but this has risen to 3,700 for the 2024–25 season, when a Lady Bay ground record of 3,690 watched the club's Premiership Rugby Cup game against Leicester Tigers on 22 November 2024.